eventflow-qr-scanner/.github/profile/README.md

 ## 🔑 License

-Eventix is distributed as a **commercial product** via Envato.
+EventFlow is distributed as a **commercial product** via Envato.

 - License Types: **Regular** & **Extended**
 - Purchase code activation is **not required** in the current version
 - License enforcement may be introduced in future releases

-Please ensure you comply with Envato’s license terms when using Eventix in production.
+Please ensure you comply with Envato’s license terms when using EventFlow in production.

 ---